 A majority of candidates and job seekers sometimes still doubt whether or not a cover letter is really useful or never read at all.
 I for one as a recruiter rarely look at a cover letter, but then again I am a recruiter.
-I review over a hundred applications each day, every day.
-I have spoken to every single hiring manager we deal with.
+I review over a hundred applications each day.
+I have spoken to most hiring managers in Dubai.
 Most direct applications via email or on the career page of the companies website require you to upload a cover letter and your CV.
 About 80% of the employers and hiring managers read cover letters and they are the decision-makers, not the recruiter.

 So it may be wise to prepare a cover letter with your job application.

 When Do You Absolutely Need a Cover Letter?

 A cover letter allows you multiple advantages.
 Let's see some of these below.

 Effort: Writing a Cover letter shows the additional effort you have taken to apply for a job which means the chances of effort being recognized over someone who does not put up a cover letter will work to your advantage.

 Sales Pitch: You can use a more "sales" technique to pitch yourself to the reader.
 This is based on identifying specific reasons that you can share that you feel make you the best candidate.